 “Do it, move it, make it happen.
 No one ever sat their way to success.”

 During adolescence, levels of spontaneous physical activity drop significantly from high points in childhood.
-The number of US adolescents meeting recommended activity levels is low, and this figure has not changed significantly over the past 10+ years (Table 10-1).
+This likely correlates with increased rates of obesity among adolescents (21%), compared with children ages 6–11 (18%) and ages 2–5 (14%).
+The number of US adolescents meeting recommended activity levels also remains low and has not changed significantly over the past decade (Table 10–1).
 Adolescents spend much of their time engaged in sedentary activities.
-Most adolescents engage in ≥1 hour of technology-related behavior (TV, Internet, videogaming, etc) per day.
+In 2010, children and adolescents (ages 8–18 years) were reported to spend an average of >4 hours watching television, >2 hours listening to music, and >2 hour using computers or playing video games each day.
+With the recent proliferation of smartphone technology, most teens now have access to a smartphone.
+In this context, 95% of teens report daily internet use, and 45% of teens report that they are online “almost constantly.”
 In contrast, adolescents currently average a mere 12 minutes per day of vigorous physical activity.
-One-third of the US high-school students are not regularly active; one-half of high school seniors are not enrolled in physical education classes, and 70% of all high school students watch ≥1 hour of TV every day of the week.
-For students who are enrolled in physical education, the actual amount of class time devoted to physical activity is often insignificant.
-Students often spend most of their time in physical education class standing around, waiting for instructions, or socializing.
-Teens active in school sporting activities are also more likely to be active as adults.
+Data continue to suggest that one-third of US high school students are not regularly active and one-half of high school seniors are not enrolled in physical education classes.
+Interestingly, teens active in school sporting activities are also more likely to be active as adults.
 Health-related behaviors, such as dietary habits and physical activity patterns, solidify during adolescence and persist into adulthood.
-Recognition of individuals who are insufficiently active, overweight, or obese during adolescence is key to promoting lifelong healthy behaviors.
+Recognizing adolescents who are insufficiently active, overweight, or obese can help to promote a lifetime of healthy habits.